 How to See & Control What Apps Use Location Data in Mac OS X

 OS X now has the ability to easily view and manage which applications can access a users location data.
-This is a new feature with OS X Mavericks, and Mac users who also have iOS devices should find the initial indicator to be a familiar arrow icon that resides alongside other status bar icons and symbols.
+This is a newer feature with OS X, and Mac users who also have iOS devices should find the initial indicator to be a familiar arrow icon that resides alongside other status bar icons and symbols.
 The location indicator arrow appears in the menubar of OS X when an app is attempting to use location services, this provides the first clue and is found along with the other menu bar items on a Mac, looking like this:

 With some applications it may be obvious why they are using or trying to use location data and seeing that indicator icon may be of no surprise, but other apps may be more curious, and the arrow icon may appear when using a seemingly unrelated app.